Peashooter101/CSULB_CECS-328/README.md

 - Each domino must be used once and only once.

 Return a valid list of int[] representing the final domino configuration.

+This problem was intended to be solved with the Eulerian Cycle algorithm.
+This problem was solved using the Eulerian Cycle algorithm.

 ## PA5: Shang Chi